grahamstark/ScottishTaxBenefitModel.jl/docs/ima-2026-congress=proposal.typ

 the Institute for Fiscal Studies' #link("https://web.archive.org/web/19970414074226/http://www.ifs.org.uk/DISCLAIM.HTM")[Be Your Own Chancellor]
 (1995) and #link("https://virtual-worlds-research.com/demonstrations/virtual-economy/")[Virtual Economy]
 (1999) were early examples.
 Contemporary examples include the #link("https://adrs-global.com/")[ADRS suite of South African simulations],
-#link("")[TriplePC] and the University of Essex's #link("")[UK Mod].
+#link("x")[TriplePC] and the University of Essex's #link("x")[UK Mod].

+These online
-These online models are implemented in different ways.
+models are implemented in different ways.
 TriplePC has the underlying simulation model and the web interface written in the same programming language (Julia@bezanson_julia:_2017), integrated into a single package.
 Older systems, and UKMod, have the public facing 'front end' written in a specialist languages like PHP@bakken_php_2000 or Java@arnold2005java, whilst the actual models are developed seperately and invoked as required by the front-end.

 Microsimulation models have a number of common characteristics: